PERTH & FREMANTLE (08) 9278 2575

 Extraordinary Drivers Licences

-If you are needing your driver’s license for work purposes we can assist you to apply for an extraordinary license.
-However it is important to be aware that if your licence is revoked due to an accumulation of demerit points the traffic legislation in Western Australia precludes you from attaining an extraordinary driver’s licence.
+If you need your driver’s licence for work purposes we can assist you to apply for an extraordinary license.
+However, it is important to be aware that if your licence is revoked due to an accumulation of demerit points, the traffic legislation in Western Australia precludes you from attaining an extraordinary driver’s licence.

 How We Can Help